harness/developer-hub/kb/continuous-integration/continuous-integration-faqs.md

 ### Can I limit memory and CPU for Run Tests steps running on Harness Cloud?

-No. Resource limits are not customizable when using Harness Cloud or self-hosted VM build infrastructures.
+No. Resource limits are not customizable when using Harness Cloud or self-managed VM build infrastructures.
 In these cases, the step can consume the entire memory allocation of the VM.

 ### How can I understand the relationship between code changes and the selected tests?